-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2013, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2016, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2013 who submitted national standardized (SAT/ACT) test scores.
+Percent and number of first-time, first-year (freshman) students enrolled in Fall 2016 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
-The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
+Do convert New SAT scores (2016) to Old SAT scores using the College Board's concordance tools and tables (sat.org/concordance).

-C9 Percent submitting SAT scores 59% Number submitting a SAT scores

-C9 Percent submitting ACT scores Number submittin
+C9 Percent submitting SAT scores 49% Number submitting SAT scores 249 C9 Percent submitting ACT scores 63% Number submitting ACT scores 318

--

-C9 25th Percentile 75th Percentile

-C9 SAT Critical Reading 620 740
+C9 25th Percentile 75th Percentile C9 SAT Critical Reading 630 740

-C9 SAT Math 620 720
+C9 SAT Math 630 750

-SAT Writing 630 720
+SAT Writing 650 740

-SAT Essay N/A N/A
+SAT Essay 8 10

-C9 ACT Composite 29 32
+C9 ACT Composite 29 33

 C9 ACT Math 27 32

-C9 ACT English 30 34
+C9 ACT English 30 35

-C9 ACT Writing 8 9
+C9 ACT Writing - -